-- .1 Perform tests in accordance with Section 26 05 00. - .2 Perform ground continuity and resistance tests using method appropriate to site conditions and to approval of the local inspection authority.
-A report shall be submitted to the Contract Administrator from the testing agency. - .3 Perform tests before energizing electrical system. - .4 Disconnect ground fault indicator, if provided, during tests. - .5 A ground electrode with an unsatisfactory resistance test result shall be altered as necessary until the required resistance reading is achieved.
+- .1 Perform tests in accordance with Section 26 05 00 Common Work Results Electrical. - .2 Perform ground continuity and resistance tests using method appropriate to Site conditions and to approval of the local inspection authority.
+A report shall be submitted to the Contract Administrator from the testing agency. - .3 Perform tests before energizing electrical system. - .4 Disconnect ground fault indicator, if provided, during tests.